stormalf/porth/README.md

 1.0.24 Adding standard macros for syscalls, memory 64 bits loading and storing, adding a syscall return exit code that needs now to be dropped if not used.
 Adding recursive include management.
 Includes files into "include" folder (Episode 10).

+1.0.25 Adding a security loop to avoid infinite loop (limit to 1_000_000) seems to work.
+Adding a level information for DO loops.

 ## TODO

 Refactoring code to be simpler and more readable.
 Trying to implement similar language but using ANTLR4.
+Generate a real AST and symbol table.